inducer/islpy/README.rst

 Islpy comes with comprehensive `documentation <http://documen.tician.de/islpy>`_.

 *Requirements:* islpy needs a C++ compiler to build.
-GMP, which used to be a dependency, is no longer required.
+It can optionally make use of GMP for support of large integers.

+One important thing to know about islpy is that it exposes every function in isl that is visible in the headers, not just what isl's authors consider its documented, public API (marked by ``__isl_export``).
+These (technically) undocumented functions are marked in the islpy documentation.
+Many of them are useful and essential for certain operations, but isl's API stability guarantees do not apply to them.
+Use them at your own risk.